AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 * PROTEIN: Total protein (in milligrams) of the meal.
 * CARB: Total carbohydrates (in milligrams) of the meal.
 * FAT: Total fat (in milligrams) of the meal.
 * DATETIME: Date and time of the meal in ISO Date Time Format (yyyy-MM-dd HH:mm).
-It cannot be in the future.
+It must be valid and cannot be in the future.

 **Examples:**